Philippians 3:13

 It is important to be humbled before the challenge of fulfilling God's purpose in your life.
 We can see this in Paul's words, "do not regard myself as having laid hold of it yet."
 It is something yet before him.

-Future plansOne of the things that spoil discipleship is the presumption that one has already learned it.
-Paul was only willing to give this attitude up when he was about to die.
+Future plansOne of the things that spoils discipleship is the presumption that one has already learned it.
+Paul was only willing to give up this attitude when he was about to die.
 As long as we live, we have something we have not yet obtained and things we have not learned.
 Once we start believing that we have already obtained those things, then we quickly regress.
 We see this pride spoil many a man and ministry.

 Personal Reflections